 - a nature center with weekly activities.

-True story: On my bike ride, I got to the end of the campground and saw the trail stretch out ahead of me.
+When I took my beach bike ride, I got to the end of the campground and saw the trail stretch out ahead of me.
 But, there were all these warning signs.
 I had no idea if I was allowed on the trail or not!
-If you have seen the TV show, “Once Upon a Time,” I felt much like I’d reached the end of the town of Storybrooke — what would happen if I crossed over?!

 I think I might need new glasses, because this sign, just beyond the blockade, explains it all!